 - Is the servicing schedule acceptable?

-- Remember that if your car is approaching the maximum age allowed, it may not be worth buying a warranty.
+- Remember if your car is approaching the maximum age allowed, it might not be worth buying a warranty.

 Your next step